Arab lobby in the United States: Lobbying by Arab states

+Mohammed bin Hamad bin Khalifa Al Thani, brother of the Emir of Qatar, is alleged to be directing the U.S. lobbying campaign.

 Arab American civil rights and advocacy groups

 The American-Arab Anti-Discrimination Committee (ADC) was started in 1980 by United States Senator James Abourezk.
 It is the largest Arab American grassroots civil rights organization in the United States.
 Former US Congresswoman Mary Rose Oakar is the current president.
 ADC is at the forefront in addressing anti-Arabism - discrimination and bias against Arab Americans.
 It also advocates what it calls a more balanced US policy towards the Middle East.